-Whilst any member is absent and where the basis of cover is based on their salary, cover can increase in line with average company pay awards up to a maximum of 5% per annum (the 5% maximum will be waived where the member's entitlement to a higher increase is enshrined in law).
+Whilst any member is absent and cover is linked to a member's salary, cover will increase in line with average company pay awards up to a maximum of 5% per annum (the 5% maximum will be waived where the member's entitlement to a higher increase is enshrined in law).

-1.9 Can members' families be covered?
+1.8 Can members' families be covered?

-1.9.1 Children's cover
+1.8.1 Children's cover

 Cover for children is automatically provided under the policy.
-A child is covered from their birth to their 18th birthday (23rd birthday if in full time education).
+A child is covered from their birth to their 18^{th} birthday (23^{rd} birthday if in full time education).
 A member's child, step child or legally adopted child will be covered and there is no limit on the number of children that can be covered.
 The benefit for each child will be 25% of the member's benefit up to a maximum of £20,000.
 If a child is covered for total permanent disability it will be on the 'activities based assessment' basis.

-If both parents work for the same organisation the children's cover is 25% of the highest parent's benefit up to a maximum of £20,000.
+If both parents work for the same organisation the children's cover is 25% of the highest member's benefit up to a maximum of £20,000.